 Aviation inspires achievement and endless possibilities!

-Celebrate flight and achievement in Texas aviation; and, Educate and engage our youth through Science, Technology, Engineering and Math (STEM)
+Celebrate flight and achievement in Texas aviation history; and, Educate and engage our youth through Science, Technology, Engineering and Math (STEM)

-To be a dynamic and interactive educational flight museum reaching the youth of Texas as a recognized experience of choice
+To be a dynamic and interactive educational flight museum reaching the people of Texas as a recognized experience of choice

 The Lone Star Flight Museum began as a private aircraft collection in June 1985.
 The acquisition of more aircraft quickly led to a search for a new home.
 In 1990, construction of a 50,000 square foot facility began in Galveston Island at Scholes Field.
 Continued rapid growth required construction of an additional 30,000 square foot hangar in 1991.
 Along with the aircraft collection, the LSFM began to acquire and display aviation memorabilia and artifacts, develop educational programs, and recruit volunteers through our Membership Program implemented in July 1991.
 The LSFM receives over 35,000 of volunteer service hours each year.
 Many programs and participation opportunities are available for members to promote and support the LSFM mission.